imtoori/CountryCodePicker/README.md

 ## Known issues

-- On iOS the icons are not showned
+- On iOS the icons are not showed